GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 To simulate a completely offline network experience, select **Offline** from the **Network throttling** drop-down menu next to the **Disable cache** checkbox.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/lHvzbNUlrm2Mvd4H1Ywc.png", alt="Offline selected from the drop-down menu", width="800", height="620" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/lHvzbNUlrm2Mvd4H1Ywc.png", alt="Offline selected from the drop-down menu.", width="800", height="620" %}

 DevTools displays a warning icon next to the **Network** tab to remind you that offline is enabled.